netgusto/Geiger/README.md

 ## Store synchronization

-To synchronize store reaction to actions, use the `wait()` method of the store.
+To synchronize store reaction to actions, use the `waitFor()` method of the store.

 ```javascript
 'use strict';